fin-hypergrid/datasaur-filter/README.md

 > **Note:** Both options utilize [`literalz`](https://npmjs.org/package/literalz) to temporarily hide the expression's string literals, the contents of which we specifically want to exclude from these operations.

 ##### `options.vars` : string[]
- A value of `[]` passes a data row object to [`predicated`](https://github.com/joneit/predicated) in its [`keys`](https://github.com/joneit/predicated#keys) option, which checks the expression for syntax and reference errors at setup time, rather than just letting the filter fail at `apply` time (see below).
+When set to an array, concatenates column names (keys of a data row object) to [`predicated`](https://github.com/joneit/predicated) in its [`keys`](https://github.com/joneit/predicated#keys) option, which checks the expression for syntax and reference errors at setup time, rather than just letting the filter fail at `apply` time (see below).

 If your filter expression intentionally references external variables, list their names in the array.
+For example, to allow use of the `Math` api, specify `vars: [Math]`.
+To allow all globals, specify `vars: Object.getOwnPropertyNames(window)`.

 Omit to skip the check altogether.

 ##### `options.syntax` : string
 The value is passed verbatim to `predicated`, which applies the named filter converter to the expression to convert the expression to JavaScript syntax.